Community Reinvestment Act: CRA reform proposals

 Community groups were also opposed to the 2020 proposal.
 Led by the National Community Reinvestment Coalition (NCRC), 1,594 or 83% of the 1,922 unique comments submitted disagreed with the OCC’s rule; 674 of those comments cited NCRC or used some of the organization’s suggested language.
 An additional 10,000 comments from individuals, submitted through an online petition campaign, also supported NCRC’s point of view.

 Despite this opposition, the OCC published the final rule in 2020.
 Immediately after, NCRC and the California Reinvestment Coalition (CRC), represented by Democracy Forward and Farella Braun + Martel, filed a lawsuit seeking to vacate the OCC’s CRA rule, claiming that it violated the Administrative Procedure Act and was finalized without sufficient data to support the revisions.
 In February 2020, a federal judge rejected the OCC’s attempt to dismiss the lawsuit, a key hurdle in moving the claim forward.

-In January 2021, with the inauguration of President Joe Biden, the OCC went under new leadership, and on December 14, 2021, the OCC fully rescinded its disastrous 2020 CRA rule.
+In January 2021, with the inauguration of President Joe Biden, the OCC went under new leadership, and on December 14, 2021, the OCC fully rescinded its 2020 CRA rule.

-The OCC, FDIC and Federal Reserve were expected to propose a new joint rule in the spring of 2022.

 Community groups submitted a position paper on March 1, 2022, to the OCC, FDIC and Federal Reserve about the key reforms they wanted to see.
 These included a consideration of race on CRA exams, more objective measures of performance that reduce ratings inflation, and expanded CRA assessment areas that include not only where banks have branches but also areas with significant amounts of bank lending and/or deposit activity.

 The groups also recommended that CRA be expanded to apply throughout the financial sector, beyond banks.
 This would require Congressional legislation, but there were precedents in state CRA laws that apply to mortgage companies and credit unions, not just banks.

+New regulations with the support of consumer advocates were proposed in October 2023, that would count online loans to target demographics regardless of geographic location.
+These were the subject of a lawsuit by the American Bankers Association.